Elon Musk says Tesla moving headquarters to Texas - RFI

 Musk said Tesla sales are growing strongly, and the company is ramping up deliveries despite shortages of computer chips and other components.

-Tesla aims to increase production at its plant in Fremont, California, by some 50 percent, according to Musk.
+Tesla aims to increase production at its plant in Fremont, California, by some 50 percent, Musk said.

 But that plant is hitting its limits on how much more it can handle, he said.